-Enter the amount that the medical equipment or property sold for .
-1 2.
-Enter your selling expenses .
-2. 3.
-Subtract line 2 from line 1 .
-3. 4.
-Enter the adjusted basis of the equipment or property from Workshee D, line 5, or line 12, if applicable 5.
+1. Enter the amount that the medical equipment or property sold for 1 2.
+Enter your selling expenses 2 3.
+Subtract line 2 from line 1 3 4.
+Enter the adjusted basis of the equipment or property from Worksheet D, line 5, or line 12, if applicable 4 5.
 Subtract line 4 from line 3.
-This is the total gain or loss from the sale of the medical equipment or property .
-5
+This is the total gain or loss from the sale of the medical equipment or property 5.

 If you have a loss, it is not deductible.
 If you have a gain, it is includible in your income.
 The part of the gain that is a recovery of an amount you previously deducted is taxable as ordinary income.
 Enter it on Form 1040, line 21.
 Any part of the gain that is more than the recovery of an amount you previously deducted is taxable as a capital gain.
-Enter it on Schedule D (Form 1040), Capital Gains and Losses.
+Enter it on Form 8949, Sales and Other Dispositions of Capital Assets, and Schedule D (Form 1040), Capital Gains and Losses.